SSahas/Image-cropping-with-Computer-vision/README.md

 ## Objective

-Crop the the image automatically, as shown below
+Crop the the image automatically, as shown below.
+Trained Pretrained models like ssd mobilnet, yolov5 and built a custom neural network.